Fahleh/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 9: A program that prints the numbers from 1 to 100, followed by a new line.
 But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
 Task 10: A function that prints a triangle, followed by a new line.
 Task 11: A program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+Task 12: A function that prints an integer.